-Both rating numbers and comments from reviewers were used to determine if a submission should or should not be presented as a either a poster or platform presentation.
-The reviewers' ratings and comments gave authors constructive feedback so that they could use these comments to improve their work prior to presentation and to assist them with developing their paper for publication.
-Any process that involves humans, including peer review, is not perfect.
-Reviewers sometimes contradict one another and authors or reviewers may disagree with some of the decisions made by the review committee.
-As well, some submissions may only receive a "fair" rating at the time of preconference review; however, by the time of the conference the author has incorporated the constructive feedback from the peer reviewers and the presentation is far better than the one originally submitted.
-This would make it appear to an attendee as if the review process was flawed, whereas in reality the process was a success due to the improvements made by the author in time for the presentation at the conference based on the peer review comments.
+Rating numbers and comments from reviewers were used to determine if a submission should or should not be presented as a either a poster or platform presentation.
+The reviewers' ratings and comments gave authors constructive feedback so that they could use these comments to improve their work before presentation, and to assist them with developing their paper for publication.
+Any process that involves humans, such as peer review, is not perfect.
+Reviewers sometimes contradict one another, and authors or reviewers may disagree with some of the decisions made by the review committee.
+As well, some submissions may receive only a "fair" rating at the time of preconference review; however, by the time of the conference the author has incorporated the constructive feedback from the peer reviewers and the presentation is far better than the one originally submitted.
+This would make it appear to an attendee as if the review process was flawed, whereas in reality the process was a success due to the improvements made by the author in time for the presentation at the conference based upon the peer review comments.
 It is important to note that not all flaws in submissions can be identified.
-Peer review is not meant to act as a policing or fraud detection agency and we must respect the limitations of peer review.
+Peer review is not meant to act as a policing or fraud detection agency, and we must respect the limitations of peer review.
 As well, not all exceptional items were praised due to the space and time limitations of the reviewers.
-However, the overall peer review process, using a combination of blinded reviewers, has produced an excellent conference over the past 18 years.
-Peer review has its limitations but still serves an important purpose of ensuring quality of presentations at this scientific conference and continuing to improve our collective knowledge base.
+However, the overall peer review process, using a combination of blinded reviewers, has produced an excellent conference over the past 20 years.
+Peer review has its limitations, but still serves an important purpose of insuring quality of presentations at this scientific conference and continuing to improve our collective knowledge base.

-Some conference attendees may notice that some platform sessions have a mixture of paper topics or sometimes papers in one set of presentations seem to be unrelated.
-This is because of the wide variety of topics that are submitted to the conference; therefore, the range of topics of accepted papers is also varied.
+Conference attendees may notice that platform sessions have a mixture of paper topics and sometimes papers in one set of presentations seem to be unrelated.
+This is because of the wide variety of topics that are submitted to the conference; therefore, the range of topics of accepted papers also is varied.
 The presentations are not invited; they are submitted and undergo peer review.
 We do not select in advance what topics we may receive.
-Because the ACC Peer Review Committee focuses on quality and not quotas, sometimes a paper is accepted for presentation but may stand alone as a topic.
+Because the ACC Peer-Review Committee focuses on quality and not quotas, sometimes a paper is accepted for presentation, but may stand alone as a topic.
 Therefore, this paper must be placed somewhere in the program and may not fit neatly into a series of presentations.
-The Peer Review Committee is more interested with the presentation of a quality paper instead of if a paper fits neatly into a particular topic area.
-This is why the program has a wide variety of topics and the number of platform and poster presentations will vary from year to year.
-The platform schedule for contributed papers is limited; therefore, we are only allowed to select a finite number of platform presentations.
+The Peer-review Committee is more interested with the presentation of a quality paper instead of whether a paper fits neatly into a particular topic area.
+This is why the program has a wide variety of topics, and the number of platform and poster presentations will vary from year to year.
+The platform schedule for contributed papers is limited; therefore, we are allowed to select only a finite number of platform presentations.

-The long-range goals of the ACC Peer Review Committee include the following: 1) maintain the scholarship of the presentations and integrity of the conference; 2) increase quality of conference presentations; 3) increase number of published papers as a result of the conference; 4) increase number of experienced peer reviewers; 5) provide scholarship opportunities for new peer reviewers; and 6) provide mentorship and feedback to peer reviewers and authors.
+The long range goals of the ACC Peer-review Committee include: (1) maintain the scholarship of the presentations and integrity of the conference, (2) increase quality of conference presentations, (3) increase number of published papers as a result of the conference, (4) increase number of experienced peer-reviewers, (5) provide scholarship opportunities for new peer-reviewers, and (6) provide mentorship and feedback to peer-reviewers and authors.
 Each year we strive to continue to improve our processes.

-The ACC 2011 Peer Review Committee succeeded in doing an excellent job.
+The ACC 2013 Peer-Review Committee succeeded in doing an excellent job.
 The committee is commended for their contribution to the continued improvement of scholarship of this conference.
-We thank the following people who provided peer review for the 2011 conference:
+We thank the following people who provided peer-review for the 2013 conference: